Parliamentary.ai

 Groups Affected

-- Taxpayers: The bill's impact on government spending ultimately affects the level of taxation and public debt.
+• Taxpayers: The bill’s impact on government spending will affect taxpayers through taxation and potential changes in public services.

 Powered by nyModel